Ingenium-Games/ingenium/Implementations/INVENTORY_TESTING.md

 This guide provides test cases for validating the Vue-based inventory system with enhanced security validation.

 ## Prerequisites
-- FiveM server with ig.core resource installed
+- FiveM server with ingenium resource installed
 - At least one test player account
 - Access to server console for logs
 - Items in player inventory for testing